 It’s important to note that cellular data isn’t just working when you’re actively using an app.
 Many apps have built-in permissions that allow them to update in the background when you’re not using them.
 That means if you’re not on Wi-Fi and you haven’t restricted an app’s ability to update in the background, it might do so over cellular data.

-How do I turn off background data on my iPhone?
+How to turn off background data on iPhone

 More data saving tips and tricks

-Data saving is kind of our thing here on the Ting blog.
+Data saving is kind of our thing here on the Ting Mobile blog.
 If you’re looking for more tips and tricks for using less data, we’ve got you covered.
 Check out our summer data saving tips and our data saving tips for students.
 We’ve also a complete guide to lowering mobile data and cutting your bill.